michaeljwilliams/504-final-project/README.md

 - This system protects the encryption key from user inspection but cannot protect against all attacks (e.g., memory inspection by root users).
 - The Unix socket location (/tmp/crypto_server.sock) is secured with file permissions but might need additional protection in multi-user environments.

+# Potential improvements for production use
-- For production use, consider more stringent access controls and socket placement in a restricted directory.
+- More stringent access controls and socket placement in a restricted directory

-## Virtual Machine Testing

-For testing purposes, this application can be installed in a virtual machine running Ubuntu 18.04 or newer.
-Simply follow the standard installation instructions above after setting up your VM.

-It's recommended to use a VM with a graphical environment for testing the GUI application.
-The VM should have Python 3 installed with the required dependencies.
+- Use TLS for server-client communication instead of sockets
+- Authenticate users with PKI instead of local credentials
+- Separate client and server by putting the server on another machine - prevents possible memory inspection from clients that are able to elevate privileges
+- Keep access logs
+- Add ability to use multiple secrets